Chemicals Used in Soap Making

 The Manufacturing Process of Soap

-The manufacturing process of soap is a fascinating journey that transforms basic ingredients into a versatile cleaning agent.
+The manufacturing process of soap is a fascinating journey that transforms basic substances into a versatile cleaning agent.
 It begins with the extraction of fats and oils from both animal and plant sources.
 These raw materials serve as the building blocks for soap production.
 Fats and oils contain triglycerides, which are composed of three fatty acid molecules bonded to a glycerine molecule.
 Each fatty acid molecule comprises a carboxylic group and a hydrocarbon chain.

 🗹 Saponification